paintdotnet/PdnV5EffectSamples/README.md

-# PdnGpuEffectSamples
+# PdnV5EffectSamples
-Sample effect plugins that show how to use the new Direct2D/GPU effects system available in Paint.NET v5.0
+Sample effect plugins that show how to use the new effect systems available in Paint.NET v5.0.

-In Paint.NET v5.0, effect plugins will now have access to Direct2D for rendering, which makes it possible to use the GPU.
-Direct2D has a rich effects system of its own.
-Effects can be combined together in a transform graph, either in a simple linear fashion (A's output is B's input, and then B's input is C's output, etc), or in a more complicated manner (A's output is B and C's input, then D's inputs are A's output and C's output, etc.).

-Custom Direct2D effects can be implemented, which can have their own internal transform graph comprised of other effects, or of lower level "transforms".
-Transforms have access to lower-level primitives, and can utilize HLSL pixel shaders.
+The new effect system is split into two parts: `BitmapEffect`, which run on the CPU, and `GpuEffect` which use Direct2D for rendering on the GPU.

+`BitmapEffect` is the replacement for the "classic" `Effect` base class.
+It's very similar but but uses virtualized storage for inputs and outputs, permits access to all layers (and a composite of the whole image aka 'Document'), supports output pixel formats other than BGRA32, and has a more modern API (the "classic" effect plugin system dates back to 2004!).

+`GpuEffect`, along with `GpuImageEffect` and `GpuDrawingEffect`, use Direct2D for rendering on the GPU.
+It has the same new features as `BitmapEffect`, except each input (layers, document, and selection mask) are also provided in a GPU-compatible format (`IDeviceImage` instead of `IBitmapSource`).

+- `GpuImageEffect` is the most common base class, giving direct access to Direct2D's imaging and effects system.
+Here you can create an effect graph comprised of [built-in Direct2D effects](https://learn.microsoft.com/en-us/windows/win32/direct2d/built-in-effects), any of the built-in Paint.NET GPU effects, and custom pixel shaders implemented using [ComputeSharp.D2D1](https://github.com/Sergio0694/ComputeSharp).
+- `GpuDrawingEffect` provides an `OnDraw(IDeviceContext)` method for you to implement imperative drawing with methods like `DrawRectangle`, `FillGeometry`, etc.
+  - This is implemented using `GpuImageEffect`: drawing commands are buffered into a Direct2D command list, which itself is an `IDeviceImage`.
+- `GpuEffect` is the lowest-level base class, allowing you to specify the Direct2D drawing commands separately for each rendered tile.
+This can be used to optimize performance in extreme scenarios where the number of drawing commands is high, and Direct2D's built-in clipping performance is not sufficient.
+However, this is rarely the case, and `GpuDrawingEffect` should be preferred for when you need to perform imperative drawing.

 Microsoft's has documentation for Direct2D effects, although some of it must be gleamed from their open-source Win2D project.
 * Effects main page https://docs.microsoft.com/en-us/windows/win32/direct2d/effects-overview